My feed over on Instagram delivered a wonderful profile with a continuing saga of the artist's adventures ...

 ...When i lived at Breitenbush Hot Springs in the 90s, we had lots of prayer flags around camp, including many on our Cabin porches, and often long strings of them on the footbridge.

 At one point, a friend took me on a path above our hillside meadow Springs, to a hidden ripple of hot mineral water, the cobalt springs.
-Folks with cancer would visit it for a foot soak, and the shrubs/ trees around it were alive with many of these small clootie cloth prayers!
+For many years, folks with cancer would visit this hidden spot for a foot soak, and the shrubs/ trees around it were alive with many of these small clootie cloth prayers!

-Some were little bundles done in the first nation style - a pinch of tobacco tied like a handkerchief doll in a black, wrote, yellow, red, blue or green square of cloth.
+Some were little bundles done in the first nation style - a pinch of tobacco tied like a handkerchief doll in a black, white, yellow, red, blue or green square of cloth.

 My friend Elise and I visited the cobalt spring several times, and one fall, did a bit of clean up and rearranging of rocks.